MOHAMMEDIZHAN/Rock-vs-Mine-Predicton-/README.md

 Contributing:
 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.

-This README provides a clear and concise overview of your project, helping others understand and use your work effectively.
+This README provides a clear and concise overview of this project, helping everyone understand and use this work effectively.